Scaling laws in the stellar mass distribution and the transition to homogeneity: Introduction

 Our plan is as follows.
-We begin in Sect.~\ref{z} with a short discussion of \Red{fractal} scaling and homogeneity in galaxy redshift surveys and a re-analysis of the second statistical moment of the stellar mass coarse-grained density and its scaling with the coarse-graining length, which has been found by \citet{I-SDSS}.
-Then, we proceed to our main subject, namely, the properties of projections of fractal distributions, showing the relevance of the second statistical moment of the coarse-grained density of the angular projection of the stellar mass distribution (Sect.~\ref{Fp}).
-We connect with the standard theory of the angular two-point correlation function of galaxies, to reinterpret it in terms of the projected mass distribution (Sect.~\ref{angular}).
-After this theoretical study, we can undertake the analysis of the angular projection of the SDSS DR7 (Sect.~\ref{angSDSS}).
-The introduction of galaxy masses causes an unexpected problem, \Red{with which we deal} in Sects.~\ref{zcut} and \ref{shot}.
-In Sect.~\ref{r0} we obtain $r_0$ from the variance of the coarse-grained angular density.
-Fractional statistical moments of the coarse-grained angular density are considered in Sect.~\ref{frac}.
+We begin in Sect.~\ref{z} with a short discussion of scaling, \Red{fractality} and homogeneity in galaxy surveys and of the role played by the scale-dependent mass variance.
+In Sect.~\ref{VL}, we apply these concepts to the study of a set of volume-limited samples from the SDSS DR7 and to the analysis of scaling of the respective mass variances.
+Multifractality is proved by the analysis of fractional statistical moments in Sect.~\ref{frac}.
+We next consider the theory of projection of fractal distributions in Sect.~\ref{Fp}, and we connect this theory with the standard theory of the angular two-point correlation function of galaxies (Sect.~\ref{angular}).
+After this theoretical study, we undertake the analysis of the angular projection of the SDSS DR7 in Sect.~\ref{angSDSS}, where we deal with the increased shot noise (Sect.~\ref{shot}) and we obtain $r_0$ from the variance of the coarse-grained angular density (Sect.~\ref{r0}).
 We end with a general discussion (Sect.~\ref{discuss}).